-I am passionate about sharing my interest in Computer Science, even just about sharing with younger students what Computer Science is.
-Many students still discard Computer Science as a possible career path because they do not know what it is or even worse, might have been misinformed.
+What is CS?
+I am passionate about sharing my interest in Computer Science, about sharing with younger students what Computer Science is.
+Many students still discard Computer Science as a possible career path because they do not know what it is or, even worse, might have been misinformed about it.
 It is important to spread the word about CS to allow younger students to make informed decision… And if they end up deciding that CS is not for them, so be it: there are many other options.
 But at least, they will have decided based on their own experience and information.

-Broadening Participation to Women in CS: Now, some students, young women in particular, might be interested in CS, but studies show that they tend to lose interest (and mostly confidence) during high school (among many other good readings on the topic, the book Unlocking the Club House, by Jane Margolis — MIT Press — was my first read on the topic and is excellent).
+Broadening Participation to Women in CS: Now, some students, young women in particular, might be interested in CS, but studies show that they tend to lose interest (and mostly confidence) during high school (among many other good readings on the topic, the book Unlocking the Club House, by Jane Margolis — MIT Press — was my first read on the topic and is excellent!).
 These young women need to be supported and their aspirations and achievements acknowledged.
 NCWIT, the National Center for Women & IT, annually organizes a program that targets young women in high school, with interest and aspirations in computing: the Aspirations in Computing program.
 Although a national program, it is distributed over regional affiliates through which many participants are recruited.
 All participants get to be entered in both a national and regional competitions.
-I have coordinated the El Paso NCWIT AiC affiliate since 2011 (El Paso-Las Cruces until 2015).
+I coordinated the El Paso NCWIT AiC affiliate between 2011 and 2018 (El Paso-Las Cruces until 2015).
 Since then, I have led the UTEP/NMSU/EPCC Google eCSR (for explore Computer Science Research) initiative that aims to introduce undergraduate female students to research in computing through a series of annual events.
 This academic year 2019-2020, we are about to start the planning of our events!